McMartin/FRUT/README.rst

   $ cmake --build . --target install
   ...

+If it fails to build and install, please report the problem by writing a new comment on the following GitHub issue: https://github.com/McMartin/FRUT/issues/512.

 Then we convert ``MyGreatProject.jucer`` to a new ``CMakeLists.txt`` file: ::

   $ cd <root>/MyGreatProject/